lhjt/vlab-relay/server/README.md

 # server

-The relay server that listens to requests from a relay client and forwards them to the `vl-client` for testing and submission of code on the student's VLab instance.
+The relay server that listens to requests from a relay client and forwards them to the `runner` for testing and submission of code on the student's VLab instance.

 ## Communication

 `client`s can connect to the server via a gRPC (or grpc-web) connection.
 The RPC service methods are defined in the [protocol definitions](/proto).

-`vl-client`s connect and remain connected to the server via websockets.
+`runner`s connect and remain connected to the server via websockets.

 # Self Hosting